2KAbhishek/co-author.nvim/README.md

 ## Using co-author.nvim

 The default keybinding is `leader<gA>`, hit this whenever you are editing a commit message and select the co-author.
+You can add your custom bindings for the command `:GitCoAuthors` to achieve the same results.

 ## How it was built